gravey4rd/PhiSiFi_v2/README.md

 A special thanks to p3tr0s for the foundational work on the original PhiSiFi project.

 ## FEATURES :
-* The user interface and page methods have been improved.
+1. The user interface and page methods have been improved.
-* Fixed the issue where the deauthentication attack would stop upon refreshing the admin page.
+2. Fixed the issue where the deauthentication attack would stop upon refreshing the admin page.
-* Resolved the problem where the deauthentication attack would halt if the modem was reset during the process, using a new method.
+3. Resolved the problem where the deauthentication attack would halt if the modem was reset during the process, using a new method.
-* The EvilTwin feature has been optimized.
+4. The EvilTwin interface and system have been optimized.
+5. Enabled the EvilTwin and Deauthentication attacks to be run simultaneously.
-* The notification prompting the victim to log in during an EvilTwin attack has been optimized.
+6. The login notification that prompts the victim to sign in during an EvilTwin attack has been optimized.
-* Fixed an issue to make the Evil Twin attack automatically shut down if the victim turns off the modem and attempts to enter a password.
+7. Ensured that the EvilTwin attack automatically shuts down if the victim turns off the modem and attempts to enter a password on the EvilTwin network.
-*etc.
+8. etc.

 ## DISCLAIMER
 The source code given in this public repo is for educational use only and should only be used against your own networks and devices!<br>